Using Heat Tools

 There are many different ways to curl our wigs and one of them is using steam!
 We've created a helpful video tutorial on how to do that, which you can check out right here:

-When straightening a wig, always remember to go over a strand with a flat iron and not quickly go over it again right after.
-This would most likely add on heat to existing heat on the strand thus potentially going over the heat limit.
+When using a flat iron to straighten out the wig, always remember to go over a strand with a flat iron and avoid quickly going over it again right after.
+This would most likely add on additional heat to the strand thus potentially going over the heat limit.